 Andy Sloan is a personal trainer and S&C coach based in Weymouth, UK.
-He's trained by Will Newbery, who's another friend of PH and who's been featured on our blog in the past.
+He's trained by Will Newbery, who's another friend of Precision Fuel & Hydration and who's been featured on our blog in the past.
 Andy recently qualified for Kona 2017 after smashing out a sub-10 time on the tough Ironman Wales course.
 That was just a week after a disappointing race in his home town at Ironman Weymouth.
 We asked him to talk us through the toughest 7 days of his racing career and the build up to it...

 What I set out to achieve

 A year ago I set myself the target of qualifying for Kona by September 18th 2016.
 That was the date of Ironman Wales, which was a race I was planning to do as it suited my strengths more than my weaknesses – sea swim, and tough bike – ideal.
 Then it turned out that my home town Weymouth was set to host a full distance Ironman, so I decided to race that and to try and qualify on home turf instead.

 I’d been to Kona once before, after qualifying 5th in my 25-29 AG in 2012 in Bolton.
 But I was determined to get back again, and do a whole lot better than last time.
 So this year everything was geared toward a strong race in Weymouth, and a top 3 AG finish.

 I’d had a couple of setbacks this year training wise – a shoulder injury prevented me from swimming for a month, then a foot injury stopped me running for maybe 2 months.
 I run two fitness businesses, have a 3 year old son, an 8 week old baby, and a wife; so life is anything but easy, but that’s the same for most AG athletes.
 Despite all of this, in the 8 week lead up to Weymouth I managed to put together my best block of training yet.